-AnQiCMS provides a user-friendly and powerful template tag system, making it easy to integrate 'Previous' and 'Next' links on article detail pages.We do not need complex programming knowledge, just add a few lines of code to the corresponding template file.
+AnQiCMS provides a直观and powerful template tag system, making it easy to integrate "previous article" and "next article" links on the article detail page.We do not need complex programming knowledge, just add a few lines of code to the corresponding template file.

 Core Tag Introduction:prevArchiveandnextArchive

-To display navigation on the article detail page, AnQiCMS specifically provides two template tags:
+To display navigation on the article detail page, AnQiCMS has specially provided two template tags:

-prevArchive: This is used to get the data of the previous article of the current article.nextArchiveEnglish for auto is: English for get the data of the next article of the current article.
+prevArchive: It is used to get the data of the previous article of the current article.nextArchiveGet the data for the next article of the current article.

-These tags will automatically search and provide information about adjacent articles based on the sorting position of the current article in the category.
-It should be noted that not every article has a previous or next article (for example, the first article in a series does not have a previous article, and the last article does not have a next article), so we need to use conditional judgment tags when using them.{% if %}Ensure that links are displayed only when data exists, to avoid showing empty links or errors on the page.
+These tags will automatically find and provide information about adjacent articles based on the sorting position of the current article in the category.
+It should be noted that not every article has a previous or next article (for example, the first article in a series does not have a previous article, and the last article does not have a next article), so we need to use conditional judgment tags when using them{% if %}Ensure that links are displayed only when data exists, to avoid displaying empty links or errors on the page.

-To implement this function, we first need to find the article detail page template file of the website.
-According to the template convention of AnQiCMS, the article detail page template is usually located under the template directory.{模型table}/detail.htmlfor examplearticle/detail.htmlorproduct/detail.htmlIf you have used a custom template, you need to find the corresponding file you have configured for the article details.
+To implement this feature, we first need to find the template file of the website's article detail page.
+According to the template convention of AnQiCMS, the template of the article detail page is usually located in the template directory.{模型table}/detail.htmlFor examplearticle/detail.htmlorproduct/detail.htmlIf you have used a custom template, you need to find the corresponding file you have configured for the article details.

 <div class="article-navigation">